March-08/Machine-Learning-Journey/README.md

   I staterd [here](https://github.com/March-08/Machine-Learning-Journey/blob/main/Deep%20Learning/Intro%20to%20Natural%20Language%20Processing/Tokenize%20words.ipynb) learning about the tokenizer of tensorflow , and how you can tokenize sentences and also add padding to match the size of a neural network.

+    [This project](https://github.com/March-08/Machine-Learning-Journey/blob/main/Deep%20Learning/Intro%20to%20Natural%20Language%20Processing/Tokenize%20words.ipynbhttps://github.com/March-08/Machine-Learning-Journey/blob/main/Deep%20Learning/Intro%20to%20Natural%20Language%20Processing/Tweet_Sentiment_Classification_using_Pre_Trained_Embedded.ipynb) is about classifying tweets based on their sentiment.
+I have used a transfer learning approach, using a pre-trained embedding provided by [Standford](https://nlp.stanford.edu/projects/glove/).
+I used RNN, in particular both LSTM and GRU to see their differences.

 - [Self Normalize Network](https://github.com/March-08/Machine-Learning-Journey/tree/main/Deep%20Learning/Introduction%20to%20Neural%20Networks%20with%20Tensorflow)